 A Liberalized Indian economy has been welcomed by capitalists with a great deal of investment and superb projects.
 This has definitely brought about a spurt of opportunities.

 #5 – Accounting and Taxation

-Opportunities in this field will never diminish so be thoroughly prepared.
+Opportunities in this field will never diminish, so be thoroughly prepared.
 KPO and BPO sector is growing and can meet the demand for talent.
-Skilled accountants are greeted warmly with open arms in both the domestic as well as the international job market.
+Skilled accountants are greeted warmly with open arms in both the domestic as well as international job market.